BOSTON RED SOX

 Includes Hitting, Pitching & Fielding Stats

-Boston Red Sox Rosters, Uniform, Schedules & Stats
+Boston Red Sox Standings & Managers

-The Boston Red Sox have won more than one-hundred games during a season three times — 1912 (105-47), 1915 (101-50) and 1946 (104-50) and lost more than one-hundred games during a season seven times — 1906 (49-105), 1925 (47-105), 1926 (46-107), 1927 (51-103), 1930 (52-102), 1932 (43-111) and 1965 (62-100).
+The Boston Red Sox have won more than one-hundred games during a season four times — 1912 (105-47), 1915 (101-50), 1946 (104-50), and 2018 (108-54).
+They have lost more than one-hundred games during a season seven times — 1906 (49-105), 1925 (47-105), 1926 (46-107), 1927 (51-103), 1930 (52-102), 1932 (43-111) and 1965 (62-100).

 Boston Americans World Series